 All alumni are welcome to attend a virtual question and answer session and discussion with Just Water author Christiana Zenner, PhD.

 RSVP for this Special Discussion with Christiana Zenner

 Conversation with Books

 A tradition since 1965!
 Enjoy a lively panel discussion about the best new fiction and non-fiction, with a few selections to enhance our backgrounds in reading.
-Panelists include St. Catherine University English professor Cecilia Konchar Farr, PhD, and Pamela Fletcher Bush, English reading/writing specialist and CEO and publisher of Saint Paul Almanac, along with alumnae readers Judie Martens Flahavan ’60 and Ruth Haag Brombach ’60.
+Panelists include St. Catherine University English professor Cecilia Konchar Farr, PhD, along with alumnae readers Judie Martens Flahavan ’60 and Ruth Haag Brombach ’60.
 Alumna poet Norita Dittberner-Jax ’66 will read a favorite poem from her recently published collection

 St. Kate's Integrated Learning Series Lectures

 Integrated Learning at St. Catherine University is a multidimensional expression of an active Liberal Arts pedagogy.
 Located at the intersection of creative energy and critical reflection, the Integrated Learning Series is one way we partner academics with activism, the paper with the performance, and the campus with the community.
 It is the array of courses, activities, speakers, events, performances and exhibitions that coalesce into our ways of knowing.
 The Integrated Learning Series is the web that binds our learning experiences together and the narratives that connect our collective community.

 Minnesota Native 101, presented by Dawn Quigley, PhD, Education Department, St. Catherine University